-The course comprises of four modules at Level 5.
+The course comprises of 8 modules in total: four modules at Level 4 and four modules at Level 5.
 Each module attracts 30 Credit Accumulation Transfer (CAT) Points.
-All modules at Level five are mandatory.
+All modules at Level 4 and 5 are mandatory.

-The course is modular and is designed to be studied, full-time, over a minimum of 32 weeks and a maximum of five years.
+The course is designed to be studied, full-time, over a minimum of two years and a maximum of five years.